LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Annotations
 ===========

-A developer can create mappings between a concrete implementation (openqasm) and a program modelled in the `frontend <https://github.com/LEQO-Framework/low-code-modeler>`_ by using various openqasm3 annotations.
+A developer can create mappings between a concrete implementation (openqasm) and a program modeled in the `frontend <https://github.com/LEQO-Framework/low-code-modeler>`_ by using various openqasm3 annotations.

 Annotations can be emulated in openqasm2 by using special comments.